korakoss/minicompiler/DEVNOTES.md

 - (lex.rs)
 - parse.rs

+### CURRENT STEP
+> hir
+- ast-to-hir
+    - **TODOs:**
+        - returns in func bodies having the correct type
+        - assign values having the type of the target

 ### PLAN
-- hir
-- ast-to-hir
+- hir-codegen
-- hir codegen
+- delete the AST codegen
-- (delete codegen)

-### QUESTION:
+### TESTS
-- who's checking being in a loop nest/fun currently.
-Is it the HIR lowerer?
-    - write a test case for this
-    - other testcase: write a nonparametric function
-        - unconfident about AST parsing there
-    - other testcase: long ass expression made of binops

-# Current things

-## Next steps
-- finalize stuff
-    - possibly merge even
-    - grep for TODOs
-    - _significant_ cleanups on the codebase
 - write a small "test suite" of yum programs to check compiler updates against
 - create an automatic test script too
-- rename everything to make more sense

-## Typechecking gaps
-- returns in func bodies having the correct type
-- assign values having the type of the target
+- specific test cases:
+    - being in a loop nest to break/cont and in a func for return (who's checking this btw?
+HIR-lowerer?)
+    - a nonparametric function -- unconfident about AST parsing there
+    - long ass binop expression
+    - loop/branch conditions being bool

+### FINISH
+- grep for TODOs
+- run tests
+- clean up notes
+- merge

 # Next progess steps